Configuration weights in coupled-cluster theory: Theory

-One notable caveat arising from the bivariational formulation is that, while inherently real and guaranteed to sum to unity, the individual weights $W_\mu$ are not bounded below by $0$ nor above by $1$.
-We note, however, that the same unboundedness also arises in CC stationary-state populations---but no practical issues were observed in the initial quantum-dynamics studies reported by \citeauthor{Pedersen2021}~\cite{Pedersen2021}
+One notable caveat arising from the bivariational formulation is that, while inherently real and guaranteed to sum to unity, the individual weights $W_\mu$ are not bounded below by $0$ nor above by $1$ except at the FCI limit.
+The unboundedness is a common feature of non-Hermitian theories and is also present in, e.g., EOM-CC theory where transition probabilities may be negative or greater than unity and where closely related sum rules such as the Thomas-Reiche-Kuhn\cite{thomas_uber_1925,reiche_uber_1925,kuhn_uber_1925} and Condon\cite{Condon1937} sum rules for oscillator strengths and rotatory strengths, respectively, are not fulfilled except at the FCI limit (and with a complete orbital basis).~\cite{Pedersen1997,Pedersen1998b,Pedersen1999,Pedersen2004} Moreover, we note that the same unboundedness also arises in CC stationary-state populations---but no practical issues were observed in the initial quantum-dynamics studies reported by \citeauthor{Pedersen2021}~\cite{Pedersen2021}

 Of particular interest for comparisons between different methods is the reference weight $W_0$ and the total weights of singles, doubles, etc., which we define as